kongware/ftor/README.md

 ```
 ## Ad-hoc Polymorphism and Type Classes

-Why isn't ftor shiped with type classes?
-Well, they are essentially a mechanism to allow type-safe function overloading.
-They make ad-hoc polymorphism less ad-hoc so to speak.
-Type classes are an extension of a type system and consequently depend on this system to work properly.
-Of course, this doesn't go well with a pluggable runtime type checker.
-I don't claim that it is impossible to build a sufficient mechanism, but it would probably be too much of a trade-off.
+They are just not a good fit for a pluggable runtime type checker. ftor uses explicit type dictionary passing instead.

+## Higher-Rank Polymorphism

+ftor must support at least rank-2 polymorphism, because it is required by Scott encoded algebraic data types.
+The implementation is a bit sloppy, though, because the type checker implicitly assumes higher-rank types when respective unbound type variables occur on the left side of an arrow.
+I posted a [question](https://stackoverflow.com/q/48225570) on stackoverflow, whether explicit qunatifiers are necessary or not.

 ## Interoperability

-Fantasy Land is based on type classes implemented through the prototype system. ftor neither supports methods that depend on `this` nor has it a type class mechanism.
-For that reason it cannot be compliant to the Fantasy Land spec.
+Fantasy Land has done a great deal for the functional Javascript community.
+However, its focus on type classes based on the prototype system makes it quite difficult for me to be compliant.
+I am open for suggestions though!

 ## Native Type Support